-Both types of meditation are geared toward enhancing unconditional, positive emotional states of kindness and compassion, and are associated with an increase in positive affect and a decrease in negative affect (Hofmann et al., 2011).
+Both types of meditation are geared toward enhancing unconditional, positive emotional states.
+While loving-kindness practice cultivates unconditional friendliness, compassion meditation is concerned with alleviating suffering.
+They are strongly related because when loving-kindness is expressed toward our own or others’ suffering, compassion arises.
+Both are associated with an increase in positive affect and a decrease in negative affect (Hofmann et al., 2011).

-The mental qualities of Compassion and Loving-Kindness are part of Buddhism’s Four Sublime States.
-The Buddha urged people to adopt these sublime states as their habitual state of mind, in order to create the best possible relationship with the world and everyone in it (Hofmann et al., 2011):
+The mental qualities of compassion and loving-kindness are two of Buddhism’s Four Sublime States.
+The Buddha urged people to cultivate these sublime states as habitual states of mind, in order to create the best possible relationship with the world and everyone in it (Hofmann et al., 2011):

 - Compassion (karuna)

 Though CM and LKM originate from Buddhist tradition, they can be adapted and practiced by anyone, regardless of religious affiliation.

 In a typical loving-kindness meditation, you or your guide will direct your attention to your breath as you mentally recite suggested traditional phrases of loving-kindness, as outlined below.